bamru-truck/bamru_truck/docs/NetBoot.md

 Copy the image to a new path:

-You probably want to preserve the nfs base for use with new RPi’s later.
+Preserve the nfs base for use with new RPis later.
 Copy it to a new working location.

+    cd /export/raspbian
-    sudo cp -a /export/raspbian/2015-05-05-raspbian-wheezy-base /export/raspbian/working
+    sudo cp -a 2015-05-05-raspbian-wheezy-base working

 Modify the boot sd card: